404: Teenagers From Outer Space

 See above note.

 Snap!
 Crackle!
 Pop!
 Rico!
 Lee!

 Snap, Crackle, and Pop are the longtime advertising icons for Kellogg’s Rice Krispies cereal.
 Enrico Rossi and Lee Hobson were characters on the TV series The Untouchables, which aired from 1959-1963.
 Probably also a reference to the Frank Zappa song “The Untouchables.”
 (Thanks to Bill Stiteler for the Untouchables reference.)

 Watch out—it’ll turn you into a Deadhead.

-Deadheads are fans of the Grateful Dead.
+Deadheads are fans of the rock group the Grateful Dead, which featured lots of skeleton and skull imagery in their albums and posters.
 When the Grateful Dead was still touring, true Deadheads would follow the band from city to city to attend show after show.
 Their faithfulness made the band rich despite its lack of radio hits.

 [Sung.]
 Undercover angel …

 A line from the 1977 song “Undercover Angel” by Alan O’Day.
 Sample lyrics: “Undercover angel/Midnight fantasy/I never had a dream that made sweet love to me.”

 Jimmy Olsen is a cub reporter and photographer for the Daily Planet in the Superman comic books, as well as the radio/TV shows and movies based on the comics.
 He is usually portrayed as young, enthusiastic, and somewhat naïve.

 She sounds like Betty Boop all of a sudden.